 - Economic changes.
 It is not uncommon for a divorce to result in a significant change in financial circumstances for a child, often meaning fewer economic resources.

-- Conflict between parents.
+- The conflict between parents.
 When a couple is divorcing, conflict is almost always an integral part of their relationship.
 When a child is exposed to this conflict, it may result in psychological harm.

 - Increased stress.
 The number of life stressors that a child is exposed to almost always increases as a result of a divorce.
 Changing schools, changing homes, changing neighborhoods, having to make new friends, and more can all be traumatic for a child.
 Often times, this is combined with poor parental adjustment as well.